ayush9861/Assignment-3-Kubernetes/README.md

   type: NodePort

 ```
-**Explination:-** In this file we have configured the port, service name and the service type we are going to use.
+**Explaination:-** In this file we have configured the port, service name and the service type we are going to use.